Bolting

 Is my permit request in a wilderness area?
 Check this map of wilderness areas.

-Nearly 85% percent of the park is Congressionally-designated wilderness.
+Nearly 85% percent of the park is managed as wilderness.
 Climbers are responsible for knowing where wilderness boundaries are located.
 If you are unsure about a particular location, contact a park ranger.
 For National Park Service policy concerning bolting restrictions in wilderness see section 7.2 of Director's Order #41: Wilderness Stewardship.

 Fixed Anchor-Free Zones